bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Bytecode analyzers to detect changes in the build.

 ## Current Status
-As of September 15th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
-All macros, and override inferrence are ported, meaning that we can compile all of core Mill, and even compile many integration test builds.
+As of September 25th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
+All present tests are passing in the CI, meaning that only new additions are needed to be worked on.

 In progress:
-- 🛠️ Fix all library dependencies
+- 🛠️ Support new Scala 3 syntax in build.sc files

 Done:
 - ✅ Check that bytecode analyzers work with Scala 3